brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ---

 # {data-background-image="static/golden_path_faded.jpg"}
-## The open approach
+## The open platform

 Just provide the pieces and let everyone compose their own pipelines

 ::: notes
-- Freedom to choose all tools
+- Freedom to choose from all the tools
-- Great for experienced DevOps teams
+- Could be nice for experienced DevOps teams
 - Less dependent on the Platform team
 - Huge cost in on-boarding for inexperienced teams
 - No centralized versioning or auditing
-- Most platform work is now shared, who will lead and negotiate?
 :::

 ---